zulaikhamir/Iris-flower-classification/README.md

 # Iris-flower-classification
-This project focuses on the Iris dataset, a popular dataset in machine learning.
+This project focuses on the Iris dataset.
 The Iris dataset contains measurements of sepal length, sepal width, petal length, and petal width for three species of iris flowers: setosa, versicolor, and virginica.

-Here's a brief summary of the project:

 1. **Data Exploration and Visualization:**
    - The project starts by loading the Iris dataset using Pandas and checking for null values.